MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 BigQuery as it provides a very powerful tool to query TBs worth of data very quickly.

+#### Replay Downloading Automation

+Using the cloud also makes it easier to provision multiple public IP addresses quickly and automatically rather than manually setting up a manual system of different IP addresses.

+To create the automatic replay downloader, it would require setting up virtual machines running linux (I ain't paying for Windows VM, lol).
+On those linux VMs, you would need to install Wine and League of Legends and automatically log into the VMs with a level 1 account specifically created to download replay files.
+Fortunately, the LCU API also provides a call which allows someone to automatially log in without using the League clients UI which allows the process to be automated without using something unreliable such as PyAutoGUI.

 ### Issues and Solutions Regarding ROFL Replays

 The key issue regarding rofl replays are that the encr